 Funding programs

-Housing, Infrastructure and Communities Canada is working with all orders of government and key partners to invest in modern public infrastructure and build inclusive, connected and resilient communities across Canada.
+Housing, Infrastructure and Communities Canada (HICC) is working with all orders of government and key partners to invest in modern public infrastructure and build inclusive, connected and resilient communities across Canada.

 On this page